 Teachers considering this grant application should keep in mind that arts integration is more than using an arts-based activity in service of another discipline; it is meeting two sets of goals simultaneously in both the art and non-art curriculum.
 This allows for students to explore both the art and the non-art curriculum, make connections, and engage in learning that is deep and meaningful.
 For information on defining arts integration please see: http://www.kennedy-center.org/education/partners/defining_arts_integration.pdf.

 The following criteria should be used as a guide for developing your proposed project:

 All Teacher Incentive projects must include the following:

 Evaluation of the project is an integral part of learning and understanding.
 Evaluation involves gathering evidence before, during, and after a project and using it to tell the story and make judgments about what happened.
 The evidence collected should demonstrate what occurred and why, and identify what impact the overall project had on student learning and teaching practice.
 Evaluation proves the value of the project and provides information to stakeholders including; participants, teachers, parents, administrators, school boards, community, local and state funders, and ND Council on the Arts.

-2-3 examples of the evidence collected in support of the final evaluation is required and must be uploaded within the final report.
+3 examples of the evidence that supports your final evaluation is required and must be uploaded within the final report.